 However, the preparation of the financial statements requires management to assess the Council's ability to continue as a going concern even if the financial reporting framework does not include an explicit requirement to do so.
-Covid-19 has been a significant consideration in the assessment due to the uncertainty surrounding its impact and duration.
-Whilst the impact has proved to be material, significant additional resources have been received from Central Government to support the Council and the wider local economy.
-Both the cash and reserves position of the Council have also been considered.
-The latest cashflow projection indicates that the Council is likely to borrow a further £20m during 2024/25.
-This still leave the Council significantly under borrowed compared to the Capital Financing Requirement of £229.5m.
-As at the 31 March 2024, the Council had General Reserves of £9.9m which is significantly above the Council's minimum recommended prudent balance of £4.9m and no reliance has been placed on the General Reserve to balance the budget in 2024/25.
-There are also significant earmarked reserves (£61.3m) excluding individual school balances as of 31 March 2024), particularly the Safety Valve Reserve (£22.8m), which will be used to fund the local share of the schools' budget deficit, and the Business Rates Revaluation Reserve (£6.4m), which will be used to meet the cost of any significant downward Business Rates valuations.
+The aftermath of Covid-19 and Brexit plus the economic downturn and high inflation have been considered in the assessment, due to the uncertainty surrounding their impact and duration, along with the Council's cash and reserves position.
+The latest cashflow projection indicates that the Council is likely to borrow a further £20m towards the end of next financial year.
+This still leave the Council significantly under borrowed compared to the Capital Financing Requirement of £220.1m.
+As at the 31 March 2023, the Council had General Reserves of £11.1m which is significantly above the Council's minimum recommended prudent balance of £4.5m and no reliance has been placed on the General Reserve to balance the budget in 2023/24.
+There are also significant earmarked reserves (£75.3m) excluding schools as of 31 March 2023), in particular the Future Funding Reserve (£19.9m), used to smooth the impact of changes in Business Rates income and central government funding decisions, and the Business Rates Revaluation Reserve (£6.3m), which will be used to meet the cost of any significant downward Business Rates valuations.
 Overall, the Council is therefore in a relatively strong position in terms of managing its medium term financial position.